bingothon/speedcontrol-tweetr/README.md

 This version of tweetr is different from [Nic's version](https://github.com/nicnacnic/speedcontrol-tweetr).
 The main difference is that it is written in typescript and is built on top of zonton's template

 ### Features
+- Does not require nodecg-components to be installed
 - Post tweets directly from the dashboard, without having to login to the website!
 - Schedule tweets based on the active run, or create new tweets and send them instantly
 - Include embedded images and videos in your tweets